andrebarrocas/choir-mixer/readme.md

 ```

 ### Testing the Application
+**Option 1 – Upload the songs**
+1. **Access the Application:**

+   Open your browser and navigate to [http://localhost:5173](http://localhost:5173).

+2. **Upload the songs from the `songs` folder:**
+   You can find the `songs` folder included with this project.
+It contains sample songs intended for testing purposes.
+Please upload these files to generate the choir mix.

+3. **Generate Choir Mix:**

+   Click the "Generate Choir Mix" button.
+The application will process the inputs and, upon completion, provide an audio player to listen to the mixed result.

+**Option 2 – YouTube Links**
+Please note that YouTube may occasionally display permission or access errors.

 1. **Access the Application:**

    Open your browser and navigate to [http://localhost:5173](http://localhost:5173).
 2. **Input the Original Song URL:**

    In the "Original YouTube URL" field, enter: